-In fact, TIG welding has an advantage to other methods as it can weld a wider variety of metals.
-It is a clean metod that provides a good-looking finish without creating the messy splatter that most methods come make.
+In fact, TIG welding has an advantage over other methods as it can weld a wider variety of metals.
+It is a clean method that provides a good-looking finish without creating the messy splatter that most methods come to make.
 If appearance is what the welder is aiming for then this is the method to choose.

 But how to successfully employ this method of welding?

 I will tackle this problem and explain everything there is to know about TIG welding in the following lines…